spruceid/wallet/install_trustchain_mobile.md

 ### 11. Run flutter to start mobile app
-- Install package dependencies with:
+- From the `trustchain-mobile` repository, install package dependencies with:
 ```bash
 flutter pub get
 ```
-- And then with an android emulator running from the `trustchain-mobile` repo root:
+- And then with an android emulator running from the `trustchain-mobile` repository:
 ```bash
 flutter run
 ```